joaopaulopmedeiros/dotnet-high-performance-demos/demos/pipelines/02-large-report-generator/README.md

 # Demo
-Must generate 495MB csv report from 10 million rows in sales table of postgres database.
-It tooks around 1 minute and a half.
+Must generate 500MB csv report from 10 million rows in sales table of postgres database.
+It tooks around around 50s.